My Application Status

 - Seated yoga

-Training will also include education in lifestyle nutrition, acupuncture, overview of the Wellness and Integrative Oncology Program, and nursing application of integrative therapies.
+Training will also include introduction to the Wellness and Integrative Oncology Program and nursing application of integrative therapies.

-Training is a two-day, in-person program held at UPMC Hillman Cancer Center.
-Nurses will be required to prepare for training by reviewing educational materials sent prior to training.
-Nurses who attend training can receive up to 16 hours of CEUs.
+Training is an in-person program held at UPMC Hillman Cancer Center.
+Nurses will be required to prepare for training by reviewing printed educational materials sent prior to training.
+There is also option for virtual education on lifestyle nutrition, acupuncture, and Integrative Oncology.
+Nurses who attend training can receive up to 12 hours of CEUs.

 Training fee is $750 per non-UPMC nurse and $500 per UPMC nurse.
 Fees include the nurse training and supplies.
 Payment for training is the responsibility of each hospital and must be made prior to attending training.